George Washington Goethals

-George Washington Goethals (/ˈɡoʊθəlz/ GOH-thəlz June 29, 1858 – January 21, 1928) was a United States Army General and civil engineer, best known for his administration and supervision of the construction and the opening of the Panama Canal.
-He was the State Engineer of New Jersey and the Acting Quartermaster General of the United States Army.
+George Washington Goethals (/ˈɡoʊθəlz/ GOH-thəlz June 29, 1858 – January 21, 1928) was an American military officer and civil engineer, best known for his administration and supervision of the construction and the opening of the Panama Canal.
+He was the first Governor of Panama Canal Zone from 1914 to 1917, and was also the State Engineer of New Jersey and the Acting Quartermaster General of the United States Army.

 Early life and education

 Goethals was born in Brooklyn, New York, to Flemish immigrants from Stekene, Belgium, Johannes Baptista (John Louis) Goethals, a carpenter, and wife Marie Le Barron.
 Aged 14, he entered the College of the City of New York.
-In April 1876, after three years of college, he won an appointment to the United States Military Academy at West Point.
-He graduated second in his class in 1880, and was commissioned as second lieutenant in the Army Corps of Engineers.
+In April 1876, after three years of college, he won an appointment to the United States Military Academy (USMA) at West Point, New York and entered there in June.
+He graduated second in his class of 52 in June 1880, and was commissioned as a second lieutenant in the Corps of Engineers of the United States Army.

 Military career

 Goethals remained at the military academy during the summer and fall of 1880 as an assistant instructor in practical astronomy.
 In 1881, he attended the Engineer School of Application at Willets Point, New York.
 His first field assignment came in 1882 with his appointment as engineer officer of the Department of Columbia in Vancouver, Washington.
 His routine duties included reconnaissance, surveys, and astronomical work, while his most consequential project was the replacement of a 120-foot bridge across the Spokane River.

 From 1885 to 1889, he taught civil and military engineering at West Point.
 He returned to the field in 1889 to assist Colonel John W. Barlow with navigational improvements on the Cumberland River and Tennessee River.

 While an instructor at West Point, Goethals agreed to tutor Charles Young, the third African-American graduate of West Point; Young had failed an engineering class but – after being tutored by Goethals – passed and graduated in 1889.

 In 1891, Goethals was promoted to captain.
 He soon was placed in charge of the completion of the Muscle Shoals Canal along the Tennessee River near Florence, Alabama.
 This was his first independent command, and his responsibilities included the design and construction of the Riverton Lock at Colbert Shoals.
 His recommendation of a single lock with an unprecedented lift of twenty-six feet was initially opposed by his superiors in Washington, and he was forced to persuade the conservative army engineers of the merits of his design.
 The lock's successful construction set a world record for lock height.
 The success of the Riverton Lock inspired the eventual adoption of high-lift locks elsewhere, including those for the Panama Canal.

 During the Spanish–American War, he was lieutenant colonel and chief of engineers of United States Volunteers.
 In 1903, Goethals became a member of the first Army General Staff in Washington, D.C., and served as coastal defence expert.